DovydasLatkauskas/DovydasLatkauskas/README.md

 - 📝 Additional skills **Git, SQL, REST API, Linux, Bash**

-- 🔭 Looking for employment: **full-time employment during the summer and part-time for the rest of the year**
+- 🔭 Looking for employment: **full-time during the summer and part-time for the rest of the year**

 <p align="left">
 </p>